jdbctemplatemapper/jdbctemplatemapper/readme.md

 **@Id**

-This is a required annotation.
+Required field level annotation.
 There are 2 forms of usage for this.

 * **auto incremented id usage**